 - Both spouses agree to the dissolution of marriage.

-Upon filing of the petition, your spouse must be served with copies of the papers, unless service is waived in writing and filed with the court.
+The petitioner files for dissolution of marriage along with related documents.
+Required forms and fees vary depending on the county you live in.
+Upon filing the petition, your spouse must be served with copies of the papers, unless service is waived in writing and filed with the court.
 If the petition is served in Arizona, your spouse has 20 days to respond; this increases to 30 days if it is served outside the state.

-If your spouse does not file a response within the appropriate timeframe, you have the right to apply for a “default.”
-Once you do this, your spouse has just 10 days to respond or the divorce could be granted on all of your terms.
-If no response is filed, you can obtain a default Decree of Dissolution of Marriage at the end of a 60-day cooling off period that begins on the day the Respondent was initially served with divorce papers.
+If your spouse does not file a response within the appropriate time frame, you have the right to apply for a “default.”
+Once you do this, your spouse has 10 days to respond or the divorce could be granted on all your terms.
+If no response is filed, you can obtain a default Decree of Dissolution of Marriage at the end of a 60-day cooling off period that begins on the day the respondent was initially served with divorce papers.

 In the event that a response is filed but you and your spouse agree on all issues, you can place all your agreements on a Consent Decree of Dissolution of Marriage and have it signed by a judge.